Viral Oncology Program

+- Virus-associated malignancies, including such as Adult T-cell Leukemia (HTLV-1), Kaposi’s sarcoma (HHV-8), cervical carcinoma (HPV), hepatocellular carcinoma (HCV), and Burkitt’s lymphoma (EBV), are endemic in South Florida.
 The Sylvester Comprehensive Cancer Center (Sylvester) and its community partner, Jackson Memorial Hospital (JMH), provide a unique environment like no other in the country from which to build an outstanding program focused on infectious etiologies of cancer.

-- Clinical research within the program attends to the underserved and generates, rather than consumes, resources for their care.
+- Clinical research within the Program attends to the underserved and generates, rather than consumes, resources for their care.
 Rather than a burden, this is seen as an opportunity, one that has resulted in nearly two decades of uninterrupted NCI funding.

 Goals of the Program

-- Investigate the mechanisms of oncogenesis and innate immune subversion in viral associated cancers including those that arise in immunocompromised patients
+- Investigate the mechanisms of oncogenesis and innate immune subversion in viral associated cancers, including those that arise in immunocompromised patients